 How This Site Is Organized

 I intentionally structure this site as a publishing archive.
-You can explore it through three primary pathways:
+You can explore it through three main pathways:

-Most of the essays in this section began as writing I used to think through unresolved conversations.
+- Writing: Essays and reflections where I work through ideas, ethics, and lived experience.
 Some pieces were written for school, some for work, and others simply because a question wouldn’t let go.
-What connects all of them isn’t a single framework, but a habit of returning to use communication as a way to understand responsibility, harm, and care.
+All are about how to use communication to understand responsibility, harm, and care.

-These are applied and community-centered initiatives developed inside and outside formal coursework.
-Essays in this section are case studies, with attention to context, intent, process, and learning.
+- Projects: Applied work, campaigns, and case studies developed inside and outside formal coursework.
+Essays in this section focus on context, intent, process, and learning.

 A Note on Time and Continuity